luic-c/katacoda-scenarios/nvidia-docker/step1.md

 `python3 iris_model.py`{{execute}}

 You would find there is an ImportError.
 That's normal because we haven't install necessary modules.
 We can install it using `pip install`, but things get tricky for your clients who may have a very complicated infrastructure, or they are too lazy to simply track what they have installed.

+(If you really want, you can run following command to run the model:)

+`pip install sklearn pandas matplotlib seaborn`{{execute}}

 Let's not start to talk about the difference between different package versions.

 What to do then?
 Ditch your work?
 Pray to God that your model hopefully works on your client's machine?